US Energy Deregulation by State

 • Written By: Kelly Bedrich

 • Energy deregulation varies by state.
 Many states have deregulated since the first wave of energy deregulation in the 1990s.
-Below you’ll find a list of states that have deregulated natural gas and electricity choice for residential consumers.
+Below, you’ll find a list of states that have deregulated natural gas and electricity choices for residential consumers.
+From here, you can learn more about how their markets work, review retail electric suppliers and browse plans that we recommend to lower your electric bill.

 What States Have Residential Electricity and Natural Gas Deregulation?